-Each ADS held of record as of 5:00 p.m.
-(New York City time) on , 2005 (as reflected in the depositary's books and records) entitles its holder to 0.129199 ADS rights to subscribe for ADSs relating to newly issued shares and 0.003594 ADS rights to subscribe for ADSs relating to treasury shares.
+Each ADS held of record on , 2005 (as reflected in the depositary's books and records) entitles its holder to ADS rights to subscribe for ADSs relating to newly issued shares and ADS rights to subscribe for ADSs relating to treasury shares.
 ADS rights relating to newly issued shares may not be combined with ADS rights relating to treasury shares.
 ADS rights will be non-transferable and will be reflected in the records of the ADS rights agent.
 We will not distribute any fractional ADS rights.
 One ADS right relating to newly issued shares or treasury shares, as the case may be, entitles its holder to subscribe for one new ADS at the U.S. dollar equivalent of the subscription price of Ch\$ per new ADS.